ericzhang-cn/ailingbot/README_en.md

   policy cannot be used for WeChat Work.
 - The webhook of each IM requires a public IP.
 If you do not have one, you can consider testing locally through the " intranet penetration" solution.
 Please refer to online resources for specific methods.
+- We expect the chat policy to be stateless, and the state should be stored externally.
+However, in specific implementations, the policy may still have local states (such as storing conversation history in local variables).
+  Therefore, when uvicorn has multiple worker processes, these local states cannot be shared because each process has a separate chat policy instance, and a request from the same user may be responded to by different workers, leading to unexpected behavior.
+To avoid this, please ensure that at least one of the following two conditions is met:
+    - Chat policy does not use local states.
+    - Only one uvicorn worker is started.

 # 🎯Development Plan